dannguyen111/dansing_fairkalah/README.md

 ## Installation & How to Play

+Do you want to try to beat our bot?
+Here are ways you can try & play against our player.

 ### Option 1: Graphical Interface (Recommended)
 1. Ensure you have [Java Installed](https://www.java.com/en/download/).
 2. Go to the **[Releases](../../releases)** page of this repository.